madebits/madebits.github.io/r/linux-csman.md

 container=slots(default 4)|encrypted data
 ```

 Similar to LUKS, one can use same password safely to protect more than one secret file, or to protect same secret in different files with different passwords.
 AES tool used to encrypt secret files uses CBC mode, so using same password on same on different files containing same secret leads to different binary files.
 Similar to [non-detached](https://wiki.archlinux.org/index.php/Dm-crypt/Specialties#Encrypted_system_using_a_detached_LUKS_header) LUKS, user is responsible to store secret files separately from containers (maybe in another container) or have them embedded (default).
 Unlike LUKS headers, secret files used by CSMan (with default `aes` tool) look random.
-In both cases, either secret file outside or in the header, the container contains no identifying byte patterns - it looks like random data from the beginning to the end.
+In both cases, either secret file outside or in the header, the container contains no identifying byte patterns - the whole container looks like random data from the beginning to the end.

 ### Terminology